Thinkorswim Bid-Ask Spread Lines Indicator

 Thinkorswim limits the number of custom quote column cells that can be active on a watchlist at any given time, so if you use the bid-ask spread column on a watchlist of a large number of stocks, or if you have lots of other custom programmed columns running simultaneously, it might not display the spread in some of the cells and instead will plot “custom quote limit reached”.
 To address this, simply reduce the number of stocks in your list, or reduce the number of custom columns you aresimultaneously using on your lists.

-Note: the indicator ONLY works on intraday TIME BASED chart time frames, as Thinkorswim does NOT provide the bid/ask data on daily and above timeframes, nor will it work on special charts like Renko.
+Note: the indicator ONLY works on intraday TIME BASED chart time frames, as Thinkorswim does NOT provide the bid/ask data on daily and above timeframes, nor will it work on special charts like tick charts and Renko.
 However, you can use the column on your watchlist when you’re looking at a daily chart to make sure the spread is okay, you just can’t plot it in the chart label on a daily chart.

 We’re always happy to answer questions, and full email support is provided with every purchase!
 We’ll make sure you get up and running.
 If you have questions, email us here or leave a comment!